What is Fault in Electrical Power System?

 A relay is a switch that opens and closes circuits electromechanically or electronically.
 Relays control an electrical circuit by opening and closing the contacts of other circuits.
 When the relay contact is normally closed (NC), a closed contact occurs when the relay is not strong.
 The relay is an electrically or mechanically operated switch.

 The relay is usually used as an electronic magnet (coil) to conduct the internal mechanical switching process (introduction).
 When the relay contact is open, it turns on the power for a circuit after the coil is activated.
-We know that sometimes fault in electrical power system takes sever conditions.
-For this reason, in most cases, a relay protection system is most necessary for the high voltage system (transformer, alternator, etc).
+We know that sometimes fault in electrical power system takes severe conditions.
+For this reason, in most cases, a relay protection system is most necessary for the high-voltage system (transformer, alternator, etc).